wsaults/blog/index.md

 > Note: You should be comfortable with: cocoapods, Firebase console setup, and Xcode project setup.
 I won't be diving into these setup steps, You can get up to speed by following the following Firebase video tutorial (which also happens to be the content for this post) [SwiftUI/Firebase Video Tutorial part 1](https://www.youtube.com/watch?v=4RUeW5rUcww).

 ## Dude, where's my AppDelegate and SceneDelegate??? 🤔
 Yep, it's gone 👋.
-Instead when we look in the Xcode fire explorer all we see is our new `ToDoFirebaseApp.swift` file.
+Instead when we look in the Xcode file explorer all we see is our new `ToDoFirebaseApp.swift` file.
 There's not much here... but it's all you need now to launch the app, phew 😅.

 ```swift